-- Ensuring surfaces between play equipment/areas are accessible to all. - Ensuring all public spaces are well-lit for ease of use, increased length of usage time when dark and increased visibility for safety. - Provision of adequate toilet and changing facilities across the town.
+- Provision of adequate toilet and changing facilities across the town.
 (Regularly maintained; well positioned; welcoming; well-lit and with conducive opening times). - Provide areas of shade, shelter and lighting in prominent and visible positions for safety of users. - Provision of social gathering spaces that offer flexibility of use through design, position and location.
-(Versatile in use and in multiples to encourage play whilst gathering, e.g. swings/hammocks; fixed gym equipment positioned to encourage a group; benches that can be clambered on by younger children; components that can be moved by older children). - Provision of accessible and inclusive play equipment for mixed age use in parks to offer excitement, challenge and risk.

-- Spaces where children and adults of all abilities can play and learn together.
-E.g. an urban farm or community garden. - Every residential area to have a variety of places for play, free of charge, supervised and unsupervised. - Future developments are designed to work with existing natural resources/elements for play and where possible use sustainable materials. - Utilising natural loose parts as play resources e.g. water, sand, bark, leaves, gravel, earth. - Ensuring future developments place the towns play needs central in their design and planning.
+(Versatile in use and in multiples to encourage play whilst gathering, e.g. swings/hammocks; fixed gym equipment positioned to encourage a group; benches that can be clambered on by younger children; components that can be moved by older children). - Provision of accessible and inclusive play equipment for mixed age use in parks to offer excitement, challenge and risk. - Spaces where children and adults of all abilities can play and learn together. e.g. an urban farm or community garden. - Every residential area to have a variety of places for play, free of charge, supervised and unsupervised and a defined geographical reach. - Future developments are designed to work with existing natural resources/ elements for play and where possible use sustainable materials. - Utilising natural loose parts as play resources e.g. water, sand, bark, leaves, gravel, earth. - Ensuring future developments place the towns play needs central in their design and planning.